-Budapest, situated at an altitude of 102 m on the river Danube, is the capital of Hungary.
+Budapest, situated at an elevation of 102 m on the river Danube, is the capital of Hungary.
 With a population of over 1.7 million inhabitants (down from a mid-1980s peak of 2.1 million) it is the sixth-largest city of the European Union.
 Budapest became a single city occupying both banks of the river Danube with the amalgamation in 1873 of right-bank Buda (Ofen in German) and Óbuda (Alt-Ofen) together with Pest on the left (east) bank.

 Budapest's recorded history begins with the Roman town of Aquincum, founded around 89 AD on the site of an earlier Celtic settlement near what was to become Óbuda, and from 106 until the end of the 4th century the capital of the province of lower Pannonia.
 Today's Pest became the site of Contra Aquincum (or Trans Aquincum), a smaller sentry point.
 The area then became a homeland for the Avars and some Slavic peoples.
 The area was occupied around the year 900 by the Magyars of Central Asia, who a century later founded the Kingdom of Hungary.
 Already a place of some significance, Pest recovered rapidly from its destruction by Mongol invaders in 1241, but it was Buda, the seat of a royal castle since 1247, which in 1361 became the capital of Hungary.
 The Ottoman Empire's conquest of most of Hungary in the 16th century interrupted the cities' growth: Buda and Pest fell to the invaders in 1541.
 While Buda remained the seat of a Turkish pasha, and administrative center of a whole vilayet, Pest was largely derelict by the time of their recapture in 1686 by Austria's Habsburg rulers, who since 1526 had been Kings of Hungary despite their loss of most of the country.